EkeneOnyekachi/Inventory_Management_API/README.md

 # API Reference

 ## Getting Started
 - Base URL: Currently this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, http://127.0.0.1:8000/.
+The API is hosted at the default, http://127.0.0.1:8000/.
 - AUthentication:This version of the application requires authentication.